kubernetes/ingress-nginx/CONTRIBUTING.md

 1. Submit a pull request.

 All changes must be code reviewed.
 Coding conventions and standards are explained in the official [developer docs](https://github.com/kubernetes/community/tree/master/contributors/devel).
 Expect reviewers to request that you avoid common [go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your PRs.

+Note that new feature work will not be accepted.

 ### Merge Approval